InfraStar bike

 InfraStar bike is a type of fitness equipment developed in 1980s that integrates the physical activity of stationary cycling with the therapeutic effects of infrared heat therapy.
 It uses zero-gravity vacuum technology that creates negative vacuum resistance to target cellulite reduction and improve blood and lymphatic circulation.
 InfraBike also supports weight loss, cardiovascular health, and muscle recovery.
 The manufacturer of InfraStar is Cryonick Wellness Technology Factory, formerly known as Vacuactivus.

 Overview

-Infrastar bike is designed as an infrared exercise bike that allows to lie down to pedal.
+InfraStar bike is designed as an infrared exercise bike that allows to lie down to pedal.
 First models were developed in late 1980s.
 The temperature inside the device is maintained at 50° to soften the muscles, make them more receptive to exercise, and also to remove toxins.
-This recumbent bike stimulates heart rate and thus strengthen the entire cardiovascular system.
+This recumbent bike stimulates heart rate and thus strengthens the entire cardiovascular system.
 InfraStar bike helps to burn fat and gain muscle mass.
 At the same time, infrared rays are dispersed to improve circulation, such as a feeling of heaviness in the legs or varicose veins.

 The InfraStar Bike is particularly popular in fitness centers, wellness clinics, and physical therapy settings.